ninhnguyen01/DataScience_Project/README.md

-This repository contains completed DS and ML projects.
+This repository contains Data Science and Machine Learning projects.